-I’m originally British and now live in Grand Cayman – which is fabulous – but the shopping here is very limited.
+I'm originally British and now live in Grand Cayman – which is fabulous – but the shopping here is very limited.
 There is a fabric shop, but it caters very much to the local market and the fabrics reflect that.
 Its full of brightly colored satins and shiny materials, or African style big ethnic prints, and some strange faux fur, kids cottons and garish nylon.
-And very little in the way of sewing notions.
+And very little in the way of threads and cottons.
 It mostly makes its living from doing alterations or making uniforms for hotel staff etc.

 (See where I live – it's a long way from any shops.)

 With limited access to materials and patterns, I made use of the free resources available on the internet and was delighted to find so many talented people out there willing to share their work and knowledge.
 This website records my journey from first sitting at the sewing machine with some pieces of fabric, to making clothes good enough to wear in no time at all.